Joaquim Maria Puyal: Pioneer of Catalan-language radio

 On September 5, 1976 Puyal narrated the first Catalan-language broadcast of a football match since the Second Republic.
 Games had been broadcast in Catalan prior to the Spanish Civil War, but when Puyal began presenting in Catalan he had to work with linguists to create the specialized vocabulary needed to analyze football.
 Puyal had made the proposal to broadcast games in Catalan to the general director of Cadena SER, Manuel Terán, shortly after the death of Francisco Franco, thinking that it would be possible in the new environment of the Spanish transition to democracy, even though Spain was not yet a democracy.
 Cadena SER approved the project to broadcast football in Catalan on FM radio and the new program "Futbol en català" was from the beginning supported by La Caixa, which paid for all its expenses.
 The program quickly attracted a large audience.

 In 1985 Puyal left Ràdio Barcelona and signed with Catalunya Ràdio with his entire team, including Antoni Bassas and Eduard Boet.
 Since then, and for more than two decades, he has narrated every official match played by FC Barcelona, for a total of more than 2,000 football matches during his career.
 All official FC Barcelona matches can be heard on "La transmissió d'en Puyal" on Catalunya Ràdio.
+In 2007, he was commentator in a game between FC Barcelona vs Getafe CF. At 28th minutes in the game, Puyal made his famous "Encara Messi", which means "Still Messi" in his native Catalan language (people confused the similar sounding words Encara and the Turkish capital city Ankara, which is why the play is sometimes called "Ankara Messi") call when 19-year-old rising Barcelona player Lionel Messi dribbled his way through the Getafe defence to score starting from slightly behind the half line.
+The call would go down as one of the greatest and most famous calls in football (soccer) history.